Semantic Factorization and Descent: Weighted colimits and the two-dimensional cokernel diagram

 of $\mathcal{H}_p $, by the universal property of the lax descent object, there is a unique morphism such that \pu

 commutes and the equation \pu \pu

 holds.

 Inspired by our main result (Theorem \ref{principal}), we establish the following terminology. \begin{defi} Assume that $\AAA$ has the lax descent object of $\mathcal{H}_p $.
-The lax descent factorization induced by $\mathcal{H}_p $ and the universal $2$-cell of the opcomma object $b\uparrow_pb$ given in \eqref{laxdescentfactorizationofthehighercokernel} is, for short, herein called the \textit{semantic lax descent factorization of $p$}. \end{defi}
+The lax descent factorization induced by $\mathcal{H}_p $ and the universal $2$-cell of the opcomma object $b\uparrow_pb$ given in \eqref{laxdescentfactorizationofthehighercokernel} is called the \textit{semantic lax descent factorization of $p$}. \end{defi}

 \begin{rem} Given an object $x $ and a morphism $p: e\to b $ of $\AAA $ as above, the factorization induced by the universal property of the lax descent category $\lim (\mathfrak{D}, \AAA (x,\mathcal{H}_p -) )$ and by the pair \pu